An integrated multi-THz tunable linear isolator based on electro-optic non-reciprocal strong coupling: Acknowledgments

 \section{Acknowledgments}

-This work was sponsored by the Defense Advanced Research Projects Agency (DARPA) under Cooperative Agreement D24AC00003, the Air Force Research Laboratory (AFRL) / US Space Force (USSF) grant FA9453-20-2-0001, and the US Office of Naval Research (ONR) Multi-University Research Initiative grant N00014-20-1-2325.
-The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of DARPA, AFRL, ONR, or the US Government.
+This work was sponsored by the Defense Advanced Research Projects Agency (DARPA) under Cooperative Agreement D24AC00003, the Air Force Research Laboratory (AFRL) / US Space Force (USSF) grant FA9453-20-2-0001, the US Office of Naval Research (ONR) Multi-University Research Initiative grant N00014-20-1-2325, and the Army Research Office (ARO) grant W911NF-23-1-0219.
+The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of DARPA, AFRL, ONR, ARO, or the US Government.
 The authors would like to acknowledge invaluable support from Dr. Brian Kasch at the Air Force Research Laboratory, Space Vehicles Directorate, and Dr. Edmond Chow and Amr O. Ghoname at the Holonyak Micro \& Nanotechnology Lab (HMNTL) at University of Illinois at Urbana-Champaign.